O1ahmad/ansible-role-openssh/README.md

 SSH daemon configuration values are defined under `ssh_config.service` and describe a service config specification to be rendered at the appropriate location (i.e. `/etc/ssh/sshd_config`):

 `[ssh_config:] service: <key: value,...>` (**default**: see `defaults/main.yml`)
-- a list of available command-line options can be found [here](https://man.openbsd.org/sshd_config)
+- a list of available configuration options can be found [here](https://man.openbsd.org/sshd_config)

 ##### Example